 To further education the community about the beauty and benefits of a ColoradoScape, Castle Rock Water gave away an $8,000 front yard landscape makeover summer 2019.

 The Schuman Family won!
-And, are now enjoying a yard with low-water use plants that provide vibrancy and color with seasonal interest!
+And, are now enjoying a yard with low-water use plants that provide vibrancy and color with great curb appeal, less maintenance and lower water usage!

 Before: The yard consisted of water-guzzling Kentucky bluegrass that was browning in areas and proved to be overwhelming with mowing and weeding (and watering.)